TabularEditor/TabularEditorDocs/common/policies.md

 ## Disabling web communications

-If you want to ensure that Tabular Editor does not perform web requests, specify the `DisableUpdates`, `DisableBpaDownload`, `DisableWebDaxFormatter`, `DisableErrorReports` and `DisableTelemetry` policies.
+If you want to ensure that Tabular Editor does not perform web requests, specify the `DisableUpdates`, `DisableBpaDownload`, `DisableWebDaxFormatter`, `DisableErrorReports`, `DisableTelemetry`, ànd `DisableDaxOptimizer` policies.

 ## Disabling custom scripts